csells/claude-code-system-prompts/README.md

 > - patches your npm-based or native (binary) Claude Code installation with them, and also
 > - provides diffing and conflict management for when both you and Anthropic have conflicting modifications to the same prompt file.

+## Extraction

+This repository contains the system prompts extracted using a script from the latest npm version of Claude Code.
+As they're extracted directly from Claude Code's compiled source code, they're guaranteed to be exactly what Claude Code uses.
+If you use [tweakcc](https://github.com/Piebald-AI/tweakcc) to customize the system prompts, it works in a similar way&mdash;it patches the exact same strings in your local installation as are extracted into this repository.

 ## Prompts

 Note that some prompts contain interpolated bits such as builtin tool name references, lists of available sub agents, and various other context-specific variables, so the actual counts in a particular Claude Code session will differ slightly&mdash;likely not beyond ±20 tokens, however.